A Structural Characterization of Determinantally Equivalent Functions: Abstract

-In the symmetric case, this holds without further assumptions (see Stevens (2021), \cite{equiv_symm_kernels_for_dpps}).
-Without symmetry, however, the statement fails in general.
-In Mantelos (2026), \cite{mantelos2026determinantally}, it is shown that the conclusion remains valid under a natural structural condition, referred to as property $\mathcal{D}$, together with the additional assumption that both functions are nowhere zero.
+In the symmetric case, this relation holds without further assumptions (see Stevens (2021), \cite{equiv_symm_kernels_for_dpps}), while in general it fails.
+In Mantelos (2026), \cite{mantelos2026determinantally}, it was shown that the relation remains valid under a natural $2\times 2$ determinantal condition (property $\mathcal{D}$), together with the additional assumption that both functions are nowhere vanishing.

-In the present paper, we remove this nowhere-zero hypothesis.
-Building on the combinatorial framework introduced in \cite{mantelos2026determinantally}, we extend its underlying principle through a detailed analysis of the implications of property $\mathcal{D}$.
-Our proof avoids linear algebra entirely and instead exploits the combinatorial structure of permutations in the definition of the determinant, interpreting them as cycles in a graph.
-This yields an elementary and intuitive argument, which in the finite case recovers a version of Loewy’s classical result from Loewy (1986), \cite{loewy1986principal}.
+We prove that the `nowhere vanishing' assumption can be removed entirely, and that property $\mathcal{D}$ alone provides the correct and complete structural mechanism governing the problem.
+In particular, this shows that the nowhere-zero assumption is not intrinsic to the problem, but rather an artefact of the specific method used in \cite{mantelos2026determinantally}.

+The proof is entirely combinatorial and avoids linear algebra, relying on an analysis of permutations in the definition of a determinant as cycles in a graph; in particular, it requires new arguments to handle the breakdown of the identities used in \cite{mantelos2026determinantally}, which are crucial to the method therein.
+In the `finite $\Lambda$' case, this also yields a new approach to the classical matrix problem of Loewy (1986), \cite{loewy1986principal}, thereby revealing an underlying combinatorial structure.